Yversio/Verify-Bot-DISCORD/README.txt

 get deleted once they verified correctly.

 If you have any further questions please contact me.
 My discord is in the sourcecode.
+Also use this code if you didn't download Discord.JS already.

+npm install --save discord.js